pradeep3sep/interviewquestion/README ReactJs.md

 > ### When to use a Class Component over a Function Component?
 If the component needs state or lifecycle methods then use class component otherwise use function component.
 However, from React 16.8 with the addition of Hooks, you could use state , lifecycle methods and other features that were only available in class component right in your function component.
 So, it is always recommended to use Function components, unless you need a React functionality whose Function component equivalent is not present yet, like Error Boundaries.

 <br>

+> ### when react has aready class based system then why they have introduced functional component

+**Excellent question!**

+While React initially relied on class-based components, the introduction of functional components with Hooks brought about a significant paradigm shift for several key reasons:

+### 1. Simplicity and Readability:
+* **Concise syntax:** Functional components are often shorter and easier to understand compared to their class-based counterparts.
+* **No need for `this` keyword:** This eliminates potential confusion and reduces boilerplate code.
+* **Focus on pure functions:** Functional components encourage a declarative style, making code more predictable and testable.

+### 2. State Management with Hooks:
+* **useState:** Provides a straightforward way to manage component state within functional components.
+* **useEffect:** Handles side effects like data fetching, subscriptions, and manual DOM manipulations.
+* **Custom Hooks:** Enables reusable stateful logic, promoting code organization and reusability.

+### 3. Improved Performance:
+* **Potential for optimization:** Functional components can often be optimized more easily due to their simpler structure.
+* **Reduced overhead:** In some cases, functional components can have a slight performance advantage over class components.

+### 4. Better Code Organization and Reusability:
+* **Custom Hooks:** Allow for encapsulating complex stateful logic, making code more modular and reusable.
+* **Improved composability:** Functional components can be easily combined and nested, leading to more flexible component structures.

+### 5. Community Adoption and Ecosystem:
+* **Widespread usage:** Functional components have become the preferred choice for many React developers.
+* **Rich ecosystem:** A growing number of libraries and tools are designed to work seamlessly with functional components and Hooks.

+**In summary,** while class-based components still have their place in certain scenarios, functional components with Hooks offer a more modern, efficient, and enjoyable way to build React applications.
+They have become the de facto standard for most React development due to their simplicity, flexibility, and performance benefits.

+**Would you like to delve deeper into a specific aspect of functional components or Hooks?**

 > ### What are error boundaries in React v16?